Shree-Analyst/SafetyNet_Marketing_Analysis/README.md

 - Sharp rise with a **peak in April 2020**, driven by the onset of the Covid-19 pandemic
 - **Steady decline since then until 2023**, falling to pre-pandemic levels.

 **Exceptionally, the Compare Health Coverage campaign peaked in early-2021 and fell sharply in mid-2022 driven by Customer Testimonial type campaigns**.
 Overall, Customer Testimonials had a **high CTR (31%) and a high Signup Rate (3.5%)**.
-Customers also converted at a a **low CPS of $1.8, indicating a significant return on investment** despite high spend on Compare Health Coverage ($10k).
+Customers also converted at a **low CPS of $1.8, indicating a significant return on investment** despite high spend on Compare Health Coverage ($10k).

 Other campaign categories were linked to specific campaign types (eg., #CoverageMatters category with Product Promotion type campaigns) which requires further investigation with the marketing team to surface insights on category-type pairs.